laxyy69/stdcode/README.md

 |--- lib/          # Common libraries used by more than one component
 |--- build/
 ```
+# Compile Flags
+- **Use warnings as errors**: Enable `-Werror` to treat compiler warnings as errors, promoting strict adherence to coding standards.
+- **Recommended flags `-Werror -Wall -Wextra`**: Use these flags for stricter warning checking during compilation.

 # Future Considerations
 In this section, guidelines and practices are open to consideration for potential inclusion in future updates to the coding style standard.
 ### Maximum Code Length